HugoMatilla/Effective-JAVA-Summary/README.md

 >	String s = new String("stringette");
 ```

 Every call creates a new String instance.
-The argument *"stringette"* is itself an instance.
-This call in a loop would create many instances.
+The argument *"stringette"* is itself one.
+This call in a loop would create many of them.

 **_Do this_**